DFARS COMPLIANCE: A COMPREHENSIVE GUIDE TO UNDERSTANDING REQUIREMENTS

 The failure to achieve NIST 800-171 compliance could have lasting impacts—from failed audits to severance of contracts.
 It could even lead to contract suspension or an outright ban on contracting with the DoD (or even bidding to do so).
 If you are unsure whether you need to be DFARS compliant, you can check out NIST’s official self-assessment handbook.

 Over the years, the DoD struggled with a low rate of DFARS compliance among its contractors.
-To combat this problem while still trying to increase the security of defense data and networks, the department introduced the Cybersecurity Maturity Model Certification (CMMC).
+To combat this problem while increasing the security of defense data and networks, the department introduced the Cybersecurity Maturity Model Certification (CMMC).

-CMMC builds upon existing cybersecurity frameworks and requirements, such as the NIST SP 800-171.
-Since CMMC has five levels of cybersecurity maturity, contractors who achieved CMMC Levels 1 and 2 are not necessarily compliant with all aspects of DFARS.
+CMMC builds upon existing cybersecurity frameworks and requirements, such as the NIST SP 800-171, and therefore DFARS as well.
+The updated CMMC framework now has three levels of cybersecurity maturity.
+Contractors achieving CMMC 2.0 Levels 1 and 2 are already compliant with all aspects of DFARS.
+If you are DFARS compliant, you are aligned with the requirements for CMMC 2.0 Level 2 certification.

-For now, let’s take a closer look at the specific regulations guiding the DFARS requirements currently in place so you can proactively prepare for changes.
+Let’s take a closer look at the specific regulations guiding the DFARS requirements currently in place.

 04